1 Understanding Science

 Summary

 Science is a process, with no beginning and no end.
 Science is never finished because a full truth can never be known.
-However, science and the are the best way to understand the universe we live in.
-Scientists draw conclusions based on evidence; they consolidate these conclusions into unifying models.
+However, science and the scientific method are the best way to understand the universe we live in.
+Scientists draw conclusions based on objective evidence; they consolidate these conclusions into unifying models.
 Geologists likewise understand studying the Earth is an ongoing process, beginning with James Hutton who declared the Earth has “…no vestige of a beginning, no prospect of an end.”
 Geologists explore the 4.5 billion-year history of Earth, its resources, and its many hazards.
 From a larger viewpoint, geology can teach people how to develop credible conclusions, as well as identify and stop misinformation.

 Take this quiz to check your comprehension of this chapter.